chaos-polymtl/lethe/doc/source/examples/multiphysics/jurins-law/jurins-law.rst

 |                                                                                                                   |
 +-------------------------------------------------------------------------------------------------------------------+

-The quantity of interest of this problem is the difference in height (:math:`\Delta H` in the previous figure) between the tip of the meniscus and the surface of the fluid outside of the central part.
-The Jurin's law [#liu2018]_ gives an asymptotical value of :math:`\Delta H` :
+The quantity of interest of this problem is the difference in height (:math:`\Delta H` in the figure above) between the tip of the meniscus and the surface of the fluid outside of the central part.
+The Jurin's law [#liu2018]_ gives an asymptotic value of :math:`\Delta H`:

 .. math::
     \Delta H = \frac{\sigma\cos{\alpha_c}}{\rho_1gR}

-with :math:`\sigma` the surface tension coefficient, :math:`\alpha_c` the angle of contact imposed on the wall, :math:`\rho_1` the density of the denser fluid, :math:`g` the gravitational acceleration and :math:`R` the radius of the central part.
+with :math:`\sigma` the surface tension coefficient, :math:`\alpha_c` the angle of contact imposed on the wall, :math:`\rho_1` the density of the denser fluid, :math:`g` the gravitational acceleration and :math:`R` the half-distance between the walls.

 -----------------
 Parameter File